okeeffed/cheat-sheets/Unity/How-To-Make-A-Video-Game.md

 Public and private are differing `accessibility levels`.
 The second keyword in a declaration is the `type`.

 ### Gather Player Input

+We need to record which button they are pressing in each frame.